The Weak Gravity Conjecture: A Review: Introduction

 \section{Introduction}

 The Weak Gravity Conjecture is a remarkably simple statement about theories of quantum gravity.
 In essence, it says that any gauge force must be stronger than gravity.
+More precisely, in its mildest form, the Weak Gravity Conjecture holds that any $U(1)$ gauge theory must have at least one object satisfying

+where $\left. \frac{|Q|}{M} \right|_{\mathrm{ext}}$ is the charge-to-mass ratio of a large extremal black hole.
 This simple statement has profound consequences, which touch virtually every aspect of modern fundamental physics, including string theory, cosmology, particle physics, algebraic geometry, black holes, quantum information, holography, scattering amplitudes, and more.

 The original paper on the Weak Gravity Conjecture (WGC) from Arkani-Hamed, Motl, Nicolis, and Vafa (AMNV, henceforth) \cite{ArkaniHamed:2006dz} is, by now, more than 15 years old.
 It sparked a flurry of research shortly after it was released, which slowly tapered off over the course of the next several years.
 The middle of the 2010's, however, saw a resurgence of interest in the conjecture, which has continued to the present day.